uhmn/oeCakeSavestateManager/README.md

 # oeCakeSavestateManager
-Home of the OE-Cake Save-state Manager project
+A Modified version of OE-Cake Save-state Manager that can copy rigid